 Declaration of Sub-Processors

 ARELLO confirms its use of:

-- Constant Contact, for the purposes of delivering subscription and marketing emails to customers.
+- Mailchimp, for the purposes of delivering subscription and marketing emails to customers.

 - Google Analytics, for the purposes of analyzing website usage and improving our services.